palewire/californiacivicdata.org/_posts/2016-10-08-first-python-notebook.markdown

 Our subject: Contributions to campaigns for and again Proposition 64, a ballot measure asking California voters to decide if recreational marijuana should be legalized.

-The data: Drawn from [this site's bulk download service repacking CAL-ACCESS](http://calaccess.californiacivicdata.org/downloads/latest/), the jumbled, dirty and difficult database that tracks money in California politics.
+The data: Drawn from [this site's bulk download service that repackages CAL-ACCESS](http://calaccess.californiacivicdata.org/downloads/latest/), the jumbled, dirty and difficult database that tracks money in California politics.

 The complete script for the class is [now available online on GitHub](https://github.com/california-civic-data-coalition/python-calaccess-notebooks/blob/master/first-python-notebook.ipynb) for anyone to take at home or teach elsewhere.
 We're aiming to expand and improve it for future events, so if you give it a try I'd love to hear your feedback.
 Email me any time at [ben.welsh@gmail.com](mailto:ben.welsh@gmail.com).